A density theorem for asymptotically hyperbolic initial data satisfying the dominant energy condition: Fredholm operators on asymptotically hyperbolic manifolds: chart-dependent approach

-\begin{proposition} The operator $\Delta - n$ and the vector Laplacian $\Delta_L$ satisfy the conditions of Theorem~\ref{thmFredholm} with $R=\tfrac{n+1}{2}$. \end{proposition} \begin{proof} It is not complicated to check that the $L^2$-estimate at infinity \eqref{EstimateInfinity} holds for $\Delta - n$.
-For $\Delta_L$ the $L^2$-estimate at infinity can be proven by standard methods, see for example Appendix~B in \cite{NonCMC}.
+\begin{proof} It is not complicated to check that the $L^2$-estimate at infinity \eqref{EstimateInfinity} holds for $\Delta - n$.
+For $\Delta_L$ the $L^2$-estimate at infinity can be proven by standard methods, see for example \cite[Section 7]{LeeFredholm} or Appendix~B in \cite{NonCMC}.
 The critical exponents of both operators can be computed using the explicit expressions for their components, see the proof of Proposition~\ref{propCritical} below. \end{proof}